joostdecock/site/_includes/measurements/neckcircumference.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="neckcircumference" %}

 The **neck circumference** is the measurement around your neck, at the level you would wear your shirt collar, or tie.